University HomeUniversity DirectoriesUniversity Fast LinksDepartment Site MapDepartment HelpDepartment Webmail Server

 Laboratory:

-The main software tool for this class is the Altera’s Quartus II.
-This is a comprehensive package includes schematic editor, state diagram editor, VHDL entry and synthesis tool, integrated waveform and timing simulator, DSP design tools and utilities, and FPGA implementation and configuration.
-There will be four scheduled laboratories to practice some advanced topics in VHDL and CPU designs.
+The main tool for this class is the Altera’s Quartus II.
+Visit Altera's website for a free Quartus II web edition which runs on any typical PC (Windows and Linux versions are both available).
+Quartus II is a comprehensive package includes schematic editor, state diagram editor, VHDL entry and synthesis tool, DSP design tools and utilities, and FPGA implementation and configuration.
+There will be scheduled laboratories to practice some advanced topics in CPU and computer system designs.

 Project:

-The main hardware facility is the UP-2 board from Altera.
-It carries a Altera's Flex10K EPF10K70 FPGA (5.0V/3.3V/2.5V, 70K equivalent logic gates, 200MHz, in a 240-pin RQFP).
-The FPGA configuration file is downloaded from the host computer via a special parallel cable: ByteBlaster II.
+The main hardware facility is the DE1 board from Terasic.
+It carries a Altera's Cyclone II EP2C20 FPGA in a 484-pin package.
+This FPGA has 18,752 programmable logic elements, 239,616 on-chip RAM bits, 52 embedded 9-bit multipliers, and four phase locked loops (PLLs).
+The FPGA configuration file is downloaded from the host computer via Altera's USB Blaster.

 Time & Location: